algoldst/thesis/index.md

 <img src="res/rc-hp-schematic.png" height=250 />

 The following output shows the high-pass filter's response to a 1V square wave input.
 The key to understanding it is making sense of a series-connected capacitor.
 Recall that a capacitor cannot instantaneously change the voltage across its parallel plates.
 Therefore, if the voltage on one side of the capacitor changes, the other side of the capacitor must also change by an equal amount.
-In this way, a capacitor might be thought of as similar to a flexible membrane or wall — while charges cannot pass _through_ it, any changes in pressure on one side are felt on the other. ^[moritz-filter]
+In this way, a capacitor might be thought of as similar to a flexible membrane or wall — while charges cannot pass _through_ it, any changes in pressure on one side are felt on the other. [^moritz-filter]

 Let's walk through the step response to understand how this behavior creates the step response shown.
 The illustrations below show how charges near the capacitor's "output-side" plate can be understood throughout this process.